cryptii/cryptii/README.md

 Cryptii
 =======
+Don't leave your messages plaintext on public places.
-Cryptii is a web application where you can convert, encrypt and decrypt content between different formats like text, binary, leetspeak, morsecode and more.
-In addition, you can download and use this web app offline.
+Cryptii is an OpenSource web application under the MIT license where you can convert, encrypt and decrypt content between different format systems.
+This happens fully in your browser using JavaScript, no content will be sent to any kind of server.
+In addition, you can download and use this web app offline as described below.
+Any feedback appreciated, just leave me a tweet or contribute to this project.

 Visit the web application: [http://cryptii.com/](http://cryptii.com/)

 ## How to use it offline?
 To use Cryptii offline just download or clone this repository on your computer and open the `local.html` file in you browser.
 Please note that the local version will not be updated automatically, use the online version of Cryptii to be up-to-date.

+In case you want to edit and test the application scripts, use the `source.html` file.
+It includes the uncompressed source scripts from the `source-js` folder.

 ## License
 The MIT License (MIT)